stephenulmer/macos-setup-ansible/README.md

-# Configure macOS Workstations With Ansible
+# Install Ansible on macOS Workstations

-This playbook configures the Mac systems that I use.
+This is a system, to bootstrap Ansible on macOS systems that I use.

 ## Quick Start